Benjamin Gaulon: Biography

-Benjamin Gaulon received a degree in Visual Communication from l'École Supérieure des Arts Décoratifs de Strasbourg and a MFA in Interactive Media & Environment from the Frank Mohr Institute.
+He received a degree in Visual Communication from l'École Supérieure des Arts Décoratifs de Strasbourg and a MFA in Interactive Media & Environment from the Frank Mohr Institute.
 During his time at the Frank Mohr Institute, he developed several high-profile projects, including de Pong Game, the Recycling Entertainment System, The PrintBall and Corrupt.

-After Graduating Gaulon started leading D.A.T.A (Dublin Art and Technology Association) and co-founded the Irish Museum of Contemporary Art (IMOCA) in 2007.
-Since 2005, in collaboration with Lourens Rozema, Gaulon is running workshops entitled the e-waste workshops, inviting participants to create art projects from recycled electronic waste.
+After Graduating, Benjamin Gaulon started leading 'D.A.T.A.
+(Dublin Art and Technology Association) and co-founded the Irish Museum of Contemporary Art in 2007.
+Since 2005, in collaboration with Lourens Rozema, he is running workshops entitled the e-waste workshops, inviting participants to create art projects from recycled electronic waste.